jadaml/ShadowPlayRenamer/Readme.md

 Updates to this document will be made only the next time I update the source files.

-My plan is to upload a compiled version here, on GitHub.
-If I didn't miserably failed, then you can find it on the [Releases page][Latest].
+You can find the latest release on the [Releases page][Latest] at the top of the page, where you can download either the installer or just the binary files.

   [Latest]: /releases/latest